-These injections are currently the most effective treatment for wet ARMD.
-They work by penetrating into the nerve layer at the back of the eye (the retina).
+It works by penetrating into the nerve layer at the back of the eye (the retina).
 The macula is the most important part of the retina and is responsible for your central vision.
 Over time, the injections close up the leaking blood vessels affecting the macula, which should reduce the swelling in the macula and hopefully improve your vision.

 Since 2008, we have been using Ranibizumab (Lucentis) for the treatment of wet ARMD.
 In 2013, Aflibercept (Eylea) was approved by The National Institute for Health and Care Excellence (NICE) for this condition.
+Brolucizumab (Beovu) was licensed in the USA in 2019.
+It was approved by the Scottish Medicines Consortium in September 2020 and by NICE in February 2021.